citusdata/citus_docs/performance/scaling_data_ingestion.rst

 Bulk Copy (100-200k/s)
 ----------------------

-Hash distributed tables support `COPY <http://www.postgresql.org/docs/current/static/sql-copy.html>`_ from the Citus master for bulk ingestion, which can achieve much higher ingestion rates than regular INSERT statements.
+Hash distributed tables support `COPY <http://www.postgresql.org/docs/current/static/sql-copy.html>`_ from the Citus coordinator for bulk ingestion, which can achieve much higher ingestion rates than regular INSERT statements.

 COPY can be used to load data directly from an application using COPY ..
 FROM STDIN, or from a file on the server or program executed on the server.